ShaikhBorhanUddin/Credit-Card-Transaction-Fraud-Detection/README.md

 | 8    | Gradient Boosting    | 99.97%   | 91.66%    | 76.19% | 83.33%   | 0.969   |
 | 9    | LightGBM             | 99.97%   | 91.66%    | 76.19% | 83.33%   | 0.968   |
 | 10   | CNN (Deep Learning)  | 99.97%   | 90.00%    | 76.19% | 82.35%   | 0.965   |

+To assess the effectiveness of each model in detecting fraudulent transactions, multiple evaluation metrics were considered — with a strong emphasis on Recall, Precision, F1-Score, and ROC-AUC.
+These metrics are particularly crucial in fraud detection, where minimizing false negatives (i.e., missing fraudulent transactions) is more important than overall accuracy.

+Key takeaways from the evaluation:

+-  XGBoost and LightGBM consistently delivered the highest performance across most metrics, showcasing their ability to handle class imbalance and capture complex patterns in the data.
+-  Random Forest performed well by balancing precision and recall, making it a reliable model for real-world deployment with proper tuning.
+-  Logistic Regression and Support Vector Machine showed solid precision but slightly lower recall, which could result in undetected fraud cases.
+-  Simpler models like K-Nearest Neighbors (KNN) and Naive Bayes showed relatively lower performance, likely due to their limitations in handling high-dimensional and imbalanced datasets.

+Overall, XGBoost, LightGBM, and Random Forest emerged as the top-performing models, with strong ROC-AUC scores and recall — making them well-suited for identifying rare but critical fraud cases in real-world financial systems.

 ## ROC Curve Comparison
 ![ROC Curve](https://github.com/ShaikhBorhanUddin/Credit-Card-Transaction-Fraud-Detection-Project/blob/main/Images/ROC.png?raw=true)